 This Underwater Sound Assessment within this section has been produced to identify and assess potential sound sources and effects resulting from the geophysical survey campaign for the potential export cable corridor and offshore substation (s) between Clonard and Ballymacoda.
 The assessment presented is qualitative and based on a review of existing literature.
-The underwater sound assessment submitted for the wider Inis Eagla Marine Energy Park (IEMEP) (FLA FS006859) was informed by in-house geometric spreading calculation which is used to determine the propagation of underwater sound from the proposed survey works.
-Since submission of FLA FS006859 in October 2019, regulatory guidance on under water noise has developed and therefore this assessment is in line with current guidance.
+The underwater sound assessment submitted for the wider for the wider for the view of existing literature (FLA FS006859) was informed by in-house geometric spreading calculation which is used to determine the propagation of underwater sound from the proposed survey works.
+Since submission of FLA for this assessment is in line with current guidance on under water noise has developed and therefore this assessment is in line with current guidance.
 It should be noted that this assessment in more conservative than the one provided in support of FLA FS006859 in October 2019.
-However, the conclusion of the Natura Impact Statement submitted in support of FLA FS006859, that there will be No likely significant effects from underwater sound on protected features of any SACs, still stands.
+However, the conclusion of the Natura Impact Statement submitted in support of FLA features of any SACs, still stands.